-As a tax-exempt, member-owned finance cooperative, CFC's principal focus is to provide funding to its rural electric utility cooperative members to assist them in acquiring, constructing and operating electric distribution, power supply systems and related facilities.
-We serve electric and telecommunications members throughout the United States and its territories,
+As a tax-exempt, member-owned finance cooperative, CFC's principal focus is to provide funding to its rural electric utility cooperative members to assist them in acquiring, constructing and operating electric distribution systems, power supply systems and related facilities.
+We serve electric and telecommunications members throughout the United States and its

-Loans outstanding to electric utility organizations represented approximately 99% of total loans outstanding as of August 31, 2018, unchanged from May 31, 2018.
+Loans outstanding to electric utility organizations represented approximately 99% of total loans outstanding as of February 28, 2019, unchanged from May 31, 2018.
 The remaining loans outstanding in our portfolio were to RTFC members, affiliates and associates in the telecommunications industry.
-The combined exposure of loans and guarantees outstanding for our 20 largest borrowers was 23% as of both August 31, 2018 and May 31, 2018.
-The 20 largest borrowers consisted of nine distribution systems, 10 power supply systems and one NCSC associate member as of both August 31, 2018 and May 31, 2018.
-The largest total outstanding exposure to a single borrower or controlled group represented approximately 2% of total loans and guarantees outstanding as of both August 31, 2018 and May 31, 2018.
+The combined exposure of loans and guarantees outstanding for our 20 largest borrowers was 22% and 23% as of February 28, 2019 and May 31, 2018, respectively.
+The 20 largest borrowers consisted of 10 distribution systems, nine power supply systems and one NCSC associate as of February 28, 2019.
+The 20 largest borrowers consisted of nine distribution systems, 10 power supply systems and one NCSC associate as of May 31, 2018.
+The largest total outstanding exposure to a single borrower or controlled group represented approximately 2% of total loans and guarantees outstanding as of both February 28, 2019 and May 31, 2018.

 As part of our strategy in managing our credit exposure, we entered into a long-term standby purchase commitment agreement with Farmer Mac during fiscal year 2016.
 Under this agreement, we may designate certain long-term loans to be covered under the commitment, subject to approval by Farmer Mac, and in the event any such loan later goes into payment default for at least 90 days, upon request by us, Farmer Mac must purchase such loan at par value.
-The aggregate unpaid principal balance of designated and Farmer Mac approved loans was \$651 million and \$660 million as of August 31, 2018 and May 31, 2018, respectively.
+The aggregate unpaid principal balance of designated and Farmer Mac approved loans was \$628 million and \$660 million as of February 28, 2019 and May 31, 2018, respectively.
 Under the agreement, we are required to pay Farmer Mac a monthly fee based on the unpaid principal balance of loans covered under the purchase commitment.
-No loans had been put to Farmer Mac for purchase, pursuant to this agreement, as of August 31, 2018.
-Also, we had long-term loans totaling \$159 million and \$161 million as of August 31, 2018 and May 31, 2018, respectively, guaranteed by RUS.
+No loans had been put to Farmer Mac for purchase, pursuant to this agreement, as of February 28, 2019.
+Also, we had long-term loans totaling \$156 million and \$161 million as of February 28, 2019 and May 31, 2018, respectively, guaranteed by RUS.